 Candidates without English, Maths or Science GCSEs

 Where candidates have not achieved a standard equivalent to a Grade C/Level 4 or above in GCSE English Language and Mathematics or Science, they must complete an equivalency test.
-The cost of these tests must be borne by the candidate (approximately £150) and they can be done at a centre in London via www.equivalencytesting.com
+The cost of these tests must be borne by the candidate and we accept test results from A Star Equivalency and Equivalency Testing.com .

 All candidates will be required to undergo a Disclosure and Barring Service (DBS) check to verify their suitability for working with young people.